Grant details European Cross-border Grants

 - Cross-border teams of at least two journalists can submit an investigation proposal.
 These are projects that have great news value and depth, and at the same time are original, innovative and time-consuming, and would not be realised without financial support.

-- This grant programme is open to journalists living in geographical Europe, or the 47 member states of the Council of Europe (including Kosovo).
+- This grant programme is open to journalists living in continental Europe domiciled in at least two different countries.
 When relevant for the story, team members from outside Europe can be accepted, too.

 - Only natural persons can apply for a grant.